Christine Craft: TV career

-In 1977, CBS hired Craft to do the weekly segment, "Women in Sports", for the CBS Sports Spectacular.
+In 1977, CBS Sports hired Craft to host a weekly segment, "Women in Sports", for the CBS Sports Spectacular.
 As part of her on-air reporting, she was required by CBS to undergo a make-over which included having her hair bleached platinum blonde; Craft later stated that she hated the experience.
-After a year at CBS, Craft returned to California where she again worked in several news positions, including a stint as co-anchor for Santa Barbara's ABC affiliate, KEYT-TV.

-Craft continued with KEYT for several years before moving to Kansas City to work for the then-Metromedia-owned ABC affiliate, KMBC-TV.
-Craft claims that unbeknownst to her, a media consulting company produced a tape of her and had it shopped around to several stations throughout the country, including KMBC.
-As a result of this exposure, executives at KMBC requested Craft come to Kansas City for an interview; following the interview, she was hired.
+After a year at CBS, Craft returned to local news, first with a stint as co-anchor for ABC affiliate KEYT-TV in Santa Barbara, California.
+In 1980 Craft moved to Kansas City, Missouri to work for the then-Metromedia-owned ABC affiliate, KMBC-TV.
+Craft claims that unbeknownst to her, a media consulting company produced a tape of her and had it shopped around to several stations throughout the country, including KMBC-TV.
+As a result of this exposure, executives at the station requested Craft come to Kansas City for an interview; following the interview, she was hired.
 Craft states that at the time of her hiring she told the station management she "showed signs of her age and experience", and after the experience with CBS, was not willing to once again be "made over".

 Lawsuit

 In January 1981 Craft became co-anchor with Scott Feldman on the 6 p.m. and 10 p.m. newscast on KMBC-TV.
 Following the addition of Craft to the news program, the station's newscasts went from third to first in the ratings.
 Eight months into her two-year contract, Craft was removed from the anchor position in August 1981 after a focus group had determined she was "too old, too unattractive and wouldn't defer to men."
-At that time there was only one woman over the age of forty anchoring a newscast at a network affiliate in the United States.
 Craft refused to accept the demotion, and went public with her disagreement with the station through an interview in a local newspaper.
 She left KMBC and returned to doing television in Santa Barbara.

 Craft filed a Title VII lawsuit against Metromedia, and in 1983, a federal jury in Kansas City awarded her $500,000 in damages.
 A federal judge overturned the award and ordered a second trial, this time in Joplin, Missouri.
 The second jury also awarded her $500,000.
 Metromedia appealed and the 8th Circuit Court subsequently overturned the decision.
 Craft's appeal of that decision to the United States Supreme Court was denied, although Supreme Court Judge Sandra Day O'Connor did write in favor of hearing the case.
 Several employment-law references include her case as an example of Title VII discrimination lawsuits.